craftypath/gotf/README.md

 # gotf

-`gotf` is a Terraform wrapper thst makes it easy to support multiple configuration, e. g. for different environments.
+`gotf` is a Terraform wrapper that makes it easy to support multiple configurations, e. g. for different environments.

 ## Installation